 To find out what is causing a sexual problem and how to treat it, a doctor, practice nurse or therapist will need to ask you questions about your medical, sexual and relationship history.

 A GP or practice nurse may order tests to check for underlying health conditions.

 If your problem is related to lack of hormones, such as testosterone or oestrogen, hormone replacement therapy (HRT) may help.

 Treating other conditions, such as diabetes or depression, may also alleviate symptoms of sexual dysfunction.

 Sexual therapy can help.
 Talk with your partner about your problem, and see a therapist together if you can.
 Do not be embarrassed.
 Many people experience sexual dysfunction and there are ways to get help.

 Your GP can refer you to a therapist, or you can see one privately.
 Look for a therapist who is an accredited member of the College of Sexual and Relationship Therapists.

 This means they will be fully qualified and able to advise on physical, psychological and medical factors that can affect sexual wellbeing.

-If needed, they can also refer you to a GP or another medical practitioner, who can carry out the required tests or examination.
+If needed, they can also refer you to a GP or another medical practitioner who can do the required tests or examination.

-Read about good sex tips to find out how to learn what you like and what works for you.
+Read about good sex tips to find out what might work for you.